Big Island route list logo TABLE 3

 Highway

-JN State route 190 Palani Road at No route number Henry Street, in Kailua-Kona, north to State route 197 Kealakehe Psrkway, perhaps eventually to Hina Lani Street and Kaiminani Drive; proposed county two-lane limited-access highway (with room to widen to four lanes) with at-grade crossings, which together with Henry Street would bypass State route 19 Queen Kaahumanu Highway in northern Kailua-Kona; proposed route number, if any, unknown (probably none will be posted); 0.4 miles of highway, intersecting Kealakahe Parkway, already open; county in November 2009 announced that remainder will be built with Federal economic stimulus funds; construction planned to be complete (with rough grading for possible future extension to Hina Lani Street) in May 2012; highway named for mother of Queen Liliuokalani 1.7
+JN State route 190 Palani Road at No route number Henry Street, in Kailua-Kona, north to No route number Hina Lani Street; county two-lane limited-access highway (with room to widen to four lanes) with at-grade crossings, which together with Henry Street and Hina Lani Street bypasses part of State route 19 Queen Kaahumanu Highway in northern Kailua-Kona; route number, if any, unknown (none posted); 0.4 miles of highway, intersecting Kealakahe Parkway, was open by 2009, with remainder of route completed in 2012; highway named for mother of Queen Liliuokalani 2.9

 miles